Wembley glory for the 96

 1992 - Ian Rush bagged Wales’s consolation as they were thumped 5-1 in a World Cup qualifier in Romania.
 Clubmate Dean Saunders also played.
 On the same day, future red Gary McAllister netted a brace as Scotland beat Canada 3-1 in a friendly in Toronto.

-1931 - Reds left-half Jimmy McDougall won his second and final Scotland cap at centre-half, skippering them in their 3-0 defeat by Italy in Rome.
+1931 - Reds left-half Jimmy McDougall won his second and final Scotland cap, skippering them from centre-half in their 3-0 defeat by Italy in Rome.

 More international goals